 All of this works by choice.
 You have been given the free will to choose to submit to God in this way, and you also have the free will to choose to continue to walk in your own ways.

 Broken relationships hurt our health

-There are diseases that come as a result of a breakdown in relationship with others.
+There are diseases that come as a result of a breakdown in relationships with others.
 This includes but is not limited to cancer, cardiovascular disease, and strokes.
-If these diseases are present, we know that bitterness is getting in the way of relationship with one or more people.
+If these diseases are present, we know that bitterness is getting in the way of relationships with one or more people.
 This can include unforgiveness- the inability to forgive and to move on from an offense.
 Or a spirit of anger that could have come in generationally (working in the lives of family members in our generations) that acts out towards anyone and anything that gets in its way.